Explicit 27: Eye of the Tiger - Survivor

 0:22

-Happy new year loyal podcast listeners.
+Happy New Year, loyal podcast listeners.

 0:24

-It's 2022 and with the new year comes new opportunities and yes,
+It's 2022 and with the new year comes new opportunities

-Eye of the Tiger, by Survivor.
+song ever written, Eye of the Tiger, by Survivor.

 0:57